 People who provide natural supports are often involved in helping individuals to make decisions about their daily life.
-For instance, family consent) to participate in the development of the person's Individual Support Plan (ISP), including choosing the types of services and providers that are desired and appropriate.
+For instance, family members, friends, and advocates are allowed (with the individual's consent) to participate in the development of the person's Individual Support Plan (ISP), including choosing the types of services and providers that are desired and appropriate.
 Family members, friends, and advocates might also provide assistance (again, with the person's consent) to manage his money, choose and participate in recreational activities, and vote.